The Body (Buffy the Vampire Slayer): Production and writing

 Kristine Sutherland (Joyce) was informed during the third season that her character would be killed off, which she accepted because she intended to spend time in Europe.
 She is absent from most of the fourth season because she was traveling.
-She reported that the atmosphere on the set of "The Body" was strange and tense because she had been a regular character through the series and she was suddenly playing a corpse.
+She reported that the atmosphere on the set of "The Body" was strange and tense because she had been a regular character throughout the series and she was suddenly playing a corpse.
 She found the part difficult to play, not only for the stillness, but getting into the make-up, and lying on the morgue table with other bodies.

 The most difficult scene for Whedon to film was Willow panicking in her dormitory room.
 Her obsession about what to wear to visit Buffy was inspired by Whedon's own experiences when he was at a loss for what tie to wear for a friend's funeral.
 He praised Alyson Hannigan's acting, saying that she was able to be consistently emotional in every take and make him and the crew cry every time.
 Whedon acknowledged his difficulty speaking on the DVD commentary while watching Hannigan in the scene.

 Whedon's rejection of the "very special episode" format impelled him to address the physicality of Willow and Tara's relationship within "The Body".
 Before this episode, they had held hands and danced on screen, but they had not kissed.
 A genre of television specials dealing with female homosexuality developed as the "lesbian kiss episode" in the 1990s, where a female character kissed another female but no relationship is further explored.
 Whedon set out to acknowledge Willow's and Tara's affection without making it the primary focus of the show.
 For attempting this, he received resistance from the airing network, the WB.
 Whedon informed them that the kiss between Willow and Tara was "not negotiable".
 According to Whedon, the conversation about the kiss was approached by the network executives, who were concerned with the number of gay relationships on the network.
 Whedon countered that the kiss was "true to character" and said he would quit the show if the network forbade it.
 It was the only time during the series he threatened to do so.